Ancient Celtic warfare: Gallic Wars

-The best known Roman source for descriptions of Celtic warfare was from Julius Caesar in his Commentaries on the Gallic Wars in which he describes the methods of warfare of both the Gauls and the Britons.
+The best known Roman source for descriptions of Celtic warfare is Julius Caesar's Commentaries on the Gallic Wars, in which he describes the methods of warfare of both the Gauls and the Britons.

 The Gallic Wars were a series of military campaigns waged by the Roman proconsul against Gallic tribes, lasting from 58 BC to 51 BC.
 The Romans would also raid and invade Britannia and Germania.
 The Gallic Wars culminated in the decisive Battle of Alesia in 52 BC, in which a complete Roman victory resulted in the expansion of the Roman Republic over the whole of Gaul.
-These wars paved the way for Caesar (and later his anointed heir, Augustus) to gain unchecked control of the Roman Republic.
+These wars paved the way for Caesar (and later his anointed successor, Octavian) to gain unchecked control of the Roman Republic.